yyyyyyyyyy12138/PFSelect/README.md

 **Arguments:**
 - `genetic_variants`: Matrix of original genetic variants (SNPs), with dimensions n x p where n represents the number of samples (individuals), and p represents the number of SNPs.
 - `genetic_variants_knockoff`: Matrix of knockoff genetic variants,  structured identically to genetic_variants with dimensions n x p, where each column is a knockoff version of the corresponding SNP in genetic_variants.
-- `unpenalized_covariates`: Matrix of covariates (not penalized in the Lasso model), with dimensions n x c, where c represents the number of covariates
+- `additional_covariates`: Matrix of additional covariates, with dimensions n x c, where c represents the number of covariates, usually it is PCs
 - `Z`: Heterogeneity variable (e.g., EUR or PCs),  dimensions n x d, where d is the number of heterogeneity variables
 - `y`: Outcome variable, a vector of length n, representing the response variable (e.g., disease status) for each individual.
 - `n_folds`: Number of folds for cross-validation.